 What to include in discussions of benefits and risks of anesthesia and analgesia with children, parents and families

-How can I reassure parents who are worried about the risks of anaesthesia and analgesia?
+How can I reassure parents who are worried about the risks of anesthesia and analgesia?

 What do we know about the risks of anesthesia and analgesia?

 Peri-operative complications occur more often in neonates, infants and young children when compared with older children and adults, and morbidity and mortality risks are higher at younger ages.
 The incidence and severity of peri-operative complications are dependent on young age (reduced physiological reserves), pre-operative morbidity, urgency of the procedure as well as the training and experience of the anesthesiologist and the anesthesia team.
 There is a deﬁnite causal relationship between preventable poor peri-operative anesthetic care and adverse events with persistent poor neurological outcome and mortality in neonates, infants and small children.

 This table gives an indication of the relative risks of anesthesia and analgesia

 This table gives an idea of risks and how often they might occur.